 Why explanatory research:

-This type of research allows the researcher to provide deep insight about a specific subject, which gives birth to more subjects and provide more opportunities for the researchers to study new things and questions new things.
+The Explanatory Research allows the researcher to provide the deep insight into a specific subject, which gives birth to more subjects and provides more opportunities for the researchers to study new things and questions new things.
 The deep study of subjects creates a cycle and, the critical thinking/study of the subject creates more questions and those questions lead to more ways for the researchers to study more things related to that subject.

 Purpose of Explanatory Research:

-Exploratory researches are normally led when an issue is not obviously characterized.
+Exploratory researchers are normally led when an issue is not obviously characterized.
 It permits the agent to familiarize with the issue or idea to be examined, and conceivably create theories (meaning of theory) to be tried.
-By and large, this type of research is completed by the utilization of center gatherings or little gathering dialog’s, that are every now and again used in looking into the market.
+By and large, this research is completed by the utilization of center gatherings or little gathering dialog’s, that is every now and again used in looking into the market.
 Exp.
 Research can be immensely valuable for social research.
 They are vital when an agent is breaking new ground and they ordinarily convey new data about a point for research.
-They’ve likewise been a hot-spot for grounded hypothesis.
+They’ve likewise been a hot-spot for the grounded hypothesis.

 - research is more flexible as compared to that of descriptive research.

-- Descriptive research is uses the tools like, mean, average, median and frequency.
+- The descriptive research uses the tools like mean, average, median and frequency.
 On the other hand, Explanatory research allows the researcher to use the tools which are more qualitative in nature.

 - The amount of information that the researcher has in mind, determines which type of research he/she should use to get better results.
-With only vague ideas in mind it would be good for the researcher to go with exp. research.
+With only vague ideas in mind, it would be good for the researcher to go to exp. research.
 On the other hand, information like quantitative data allows the researcher to go for descriptive research which leads to unearthing specific relationships.

 - Explanatory research needs to be conducted first, and then use that collection of information which is required for descriptive research.

-The explanatory research is such type of research which is a pillar to the other type of researches.
-If we want to do other type of researches then we should always do this type of research first because without it the research would be incomplete and it wouldn’t be efficient as compared to that research which has been completed in order. this type of research works to give your survey and research design a better focus and significantly limits any unintended bias.
+The explanatory research is such type of research which is a pillar of the other type of researchers.
+Before initiating work for your next research, one should always conduct explanatory research first, because without it the research would be incomplete and it wouldn’t be as efficient.
+Explanatory research works to give your survey and research design a better focus and significantly limits any unintended bias information.